ZzPoLariszZ/zzpolariszz.github.io/_posts/2099-12-31-academic-blockchain-papers.md

 35 Papers (till Issue 5) Accepted by IEEE Transactions on Dependable and Secure Computing (TDSC)

+27 Papers (till Volume 9) Accepted by IEEE Transactions on Information Forensics and Security (TIPS)

 **[Interoperability]**

 [SoK: Security and Privacy of Blockchain Interoperability](https://www.computer.org/csdl/proceedings-article/sp/2024/313000a234/1WPcYVyZLWw) - S&P